 While some things have changed, the words of the Pastor Nominating Committee in 1990 still ring true: Takoma Park is populated by a diverse mix of people including artists, crafts people, writers, environmentalists, political activities, normal people, and various eccentrics.
 There is a small downtown and great civic spirit and pride.
 Takoma Park was one of the fist nuclear-free zones in the United States; there is an active recycling program; and there are three community festivals each year: a folk festival, a Fourth of July parade, and a street festival.
 Takoma Park is a somewhat eccentric, activist, and overall wonderful community.

 Takoma Park is also a diverse community, as are closely surrounding areas.
 There is a mix of single family homes and both high rise and garden apartment buildings.
 Both the city and the schools are racially diverse, and in the last two decades, a rising number of immigrants from Central America, south and southeast Asia, and Africa have come to call the area home.
 Takoma Park is also home to a large gay and lesbian community.
 Takoma Towers, a high rise a few blocks from the church, provides residential housing for the elderly including several church members.
-There are two colleges Columbia Union, an Adventist school (Takoma Park was formerly the national headquarters for the Seventh Day Adventist Church) and the Takoma Park campus of Montgomery Community College.
+There are two colleges Washington Adventist University, an Adventist school (Takoma Park was formerly the national headquarters for the Seventh Day Adventist Church) and the Takoma Park campus of Montgomery Community College.
 The main campus of the University of Maryland is located just 6 miles away in College Park.
 Other congregations in Takoma Park and neighboring Takoma, DC include Takoma Park Seventh Day Adventist, Sligo Seventh Day Adventist, Takoma Park Baptist, Trinity Episcopal, Grace United Methodist, Chinese Christian, Takoma Park Friends, Our Lady of Sorrows Catholic, and a Jewish-Christian Interfaith community.
 The Seekers congregation of the Church of the Savior will be moving from downtown DC to Takoma next year.

 The church is located 3 blocks from the Takoma Metro (subway) stop, 3 blocks from downtown Takoma Park, and one long block